 The Provost and Vice President of Academic Affairs conducts a review of the material submitted at all earlier levels.
 The Provost verifies that the recommendations for promotion or tenure provided by all previous levels of review have considered the candidate's annual assignments and evaluations, the candidate's record, and the written college or department/school goals and criteria for promotion and tenure.
 In tenure cases, he or she shall verify that the needs of the department/school, college, and university, and the contributions the employee is expected to make to the institution in the future have been considered.

 Following this review, the University Provost makes a positive or negative recommendation to the President.
-The Provost will meet with each candidate and advise them of his/her recommendation.
 The Provost is not bound by any earlier recommendation in his/her analysis, and should use independent judgment in making a final recommendation to the President.
 Only the President may make a final determination on tenure.

 Presidential-Level Review